Stale-While-Revalidate Implementation: A Production Blueprint for Frontend Performance

 |---|---|---|

-Ignoring Vary header implications | Cache fragmentation across Accept-Encoding/Accept-Language, degrading TTFB for 30-50% of users. | Explicitly declare Vary headers and verify CDN edge normalization supports them. |
+Ignoring Vary implications | Fragmentation across Accept-Encoding/Accept-Language degrades TTFB for 30-50% of users. | Declare Vary explicitly and confirm CDN normalization. |

-| Over-caching authenticated/personalized endpoints | Cross-session data leakage, violating security and privacy compliance. | Restrict SWR to public routes.
-Apply private, no-cache to authenticated paths. |
+| Over-caching authenticated endpoints | Cross-session data leakage. | Restrict SWR to public; apply private, no-cache to auth routes. |

 FAQ

-Can I use SWR for GraphQL queries?
+Can I use SWR for GraphQL?